medined/silver-argint/docs/00-order-of-scripts.md

 The VPC_ID parameter is optional.
 If it is not provided, then a VPC will be created.
 However, if a VPC is specified, then you need to specify SUBNET_ID

-Using multple subnets has not yet be tested.

 ```
 cat <<EOF > $HOME/va-oit.cloud.env
 ACME_REGISTRATION_EMAIL=dmedined@crimsongovernment.com